What Is a Short-Term Business Loan and When Should I Use It?

 Covering Urgent Obligations

-Unexpected tax liabilities, compliance costs, or urgent repairs can be managed with structured short-term funding when other finance options are unavailable.
+Unexpected tax liabilities, compliance costs, or urgent repairs can be managed with structured short-term funding.
+Borrowers with credit issues can still qualify — see our guide on bad credit business loans.

 Short-Term Business Loans vs Bank Loans